neicul01/I-Rob/README.rst

 Installation (Windows 10)
 ----------------------

-1. Install Mosquitto-Broker on your PC ( a helpful tutorial can be found `here <http://www.steves-internet-guide.com/install-mosquitto-broker/>`_ )
+1. Install Mosquitto-Broker on your PC ( a helpful tutorial can be found `here <http://www.steves-internet-guide.com/install-mosquitto-broker/>`_ ).
 2. Customize permission for Mosquitto folders (Depending on the setting, the folder may have limited access rights for the user.
-These must be changed to full access rights.)
+These must be changed to full access rights).
-3. edit the config-file with the following lines
+3. Edit the config-file with the following lines.

 ::